Howard Schultz steps down at Starbucks, may consider run for president

-Howard Schultz is leaving his job at Starbucks — and says he may consider running for president.
+Howard Schultz is leaving Starbucks — and says he may consider running for president.

-Starbucks announced Monday that Schultz, a former CEO and the most prominent face of the company, will step down later this month as executive chairman.
+Starbucks (SBUX) announced Monday that Schultz will step down later this month as executive chairman, the end of a 36-year run at the company.

 In an interview with The New York Times, he acknowledged that he may consider a bid for the White House.